 PrusaSlicer, the Free and Open-Source Slicer for FDM and SLA 3D Printers

-Do you use PrusaSlicer?
-What do you think about it?
-Let us know in a comment below or on our Linkedin, Facebook, and Twitter pages!
+Have you already used PrusaSlicer?
+Let us know in a comment below or on our LinkedIn, Facebook, and Twitter pages!
 Don’t forget to sign up for our free weekly Newsletter here, the latest 3D printing news straight to your inbox!
 You can also find all our videos on our YouTube channel.